p2ppsr/wallet-storage/README.md

 Overview
 This function operates in several stages:

-Transaction Creation: If a new transaction is requested, it invokes the createNewTx method, which prepares the transaction with the provided inputs and outputs.
+Transaction Creation: If a new transaction is requested, it invokes the `createNewTx` method, which prepares the transaction with the provided `inputs` and `outputs`.
 The transaction is either returned as a signable transaction or completed directly, depending on the provided options.
 Transaction Signing: If signing is required, the function integrates user-provided unlocking scripts or storage-supplied SABPPP templates for signing storage inputs.
 This ensures the transaction is valid and ready for broadcasting.
-Broadcasting: For immediate broadcasting, the function processes the transaction using the processActionSdk function, which handles broadcasting details and ensures the transaction reaches the Bitcoin network.
+Broadcasting: For immediate broadcasting, the function processes the transaction using the `processActionSdk` function, which handles broadcasting details and ensures the transaction reaches the Bitcoin network.

 Key Features

 Customizable Inputs and Outputs: Supports a variety of input and output types, including user-defined and storage-provided inputs.
 Outputs can include standard payments, change outputs, and commission outputs.
 Transaction Signing: Uses a mix of explicit unlocking scripts and SABPPP templates to sign inputs securely, ensuring compliance with wallet and protocol requirements.

-Flexible Options: Allows for options such as noSend, signAndProcess, and acceptDelayedBroadcast to control transaction behavior during and after creation.
+Flexible Options: Allows for options such as noSend, `signAndProcess`, and `acceptDelayedBroadcast` to control transaction behavior during and after creation.
 Integration with Storage: Interacts with the wallet's storage layer to fetch inputs, validate data, and store completed transactions, ensuring consistency and traceability.

 Core Components

-createNewTx
+`createNewTx`
 Prepares a new transaction by combining user-provided arguments with storage data.
 The transaction is built incrementally with properly validated inputs, outputs, and change keys.

-completeSignedTransaction
+`completeSignedTransaction`
 Finalizes a transaction by inserting unlocking scripts for user-supplied inputs and SABPPP templates for storage-supplied inputs.
 This step ensures the transaction is fully signed and ready for broadcasting.

-processActionSdk
+`processActionSdk`
 Handles broadcasting and post-processing of the transaction, ensuring the transaction is sent to the Bitcoin network or prepared for delayed broadcasting.

-buildSignableTransaction
+`buildSignableTransaction`
 Constructs the transaction object by iterating over validated inputs and outputs.
 This ensures outputs are added in the correct order and that inputs are matched to their corresponding outputs.

 Use Cases